openstack/kayobe/doc/source/installation.rst

 Prerequisites
 =============

-Currently Kayobe supports the following Operating Systems on the control host:
+Currently Kayobe supports the following Operating Systems on the Ansible control host:

 - CentOS 7.3
 - Ubuntu 16.04

 To avoid conflicts with python packages installed by the system package manager it is recommended to install Kayobe in a virtualenv.
-Ensure that the ``virtualenv`` python module is available on the control host.
+Ensure that the ``virtualenv`` python module is available on the Ansible control host.
 It is necessary to install the GCC compiler chain in order to build the extensions of some of kayobe's python dependencies.
 Finally, for cloning and working with the kayobe source code repository, Git is required.

 On CentOS::